nsbasic-archive/NS-Basic-for-WinCE/README.md

 1. Install the new IDE.
 The password is 'BE50368'.

 3. Enter your serial number under the Help menu.
-Use L55-400-93W as a serial number
+Use L55-400-93W as a serial number.
+(For really old versions, using 3000003).

 4. Read the ReadMe (on the Start Menu) for instructions on installing to your device.